zeitgeistpm/zeitgeist/zeitgeist.md

 In times of crisis, the ZGT holders will be the party of last resort to avert danger and protect the protocol from collapsing.
 For these reasons the ZGT is a governance token of the network.
 Below we detail the governance mechanism of the Zeitgeist DAO.

+Zeitgeist governance is divided into five distinct chambers, each with checks and balances on the other chambers.

+### Executive Council

+There may be a large incentive for a reporter to buy the opposing share of a market then report fraudelently.
+In most cases, the native dispute system will incentivize and fairly resolve the fraudulent behaviour before a payout is made.
+However, in some cases it may be that there is such an incentive that a significant amount of ZGT holders are reporting fraudelently.
+In Augur this is resolved through a protocol fork - a messy process that requires all REP holders to migrate their tokens to what they believe is the right side of history within a limited time at the risk of losing all their REP completely.
+Instead of using a forking procedure, Zeitgeist solves this problem more elegantly through use of an elected on-chain body known as the _Executive Council_ that can call a public vote for all ZGT holders to decide the final outcome of a market.

 ### Advisory Committee